Advanced Settings

 within that period, PHD2 will attempt to halt the operation, disconnect

-the camera, and display an alert message in the main window.
+the camera, display an alert message in the main window, then try to reconnect the camera.

-Since a hardware problem is likely the underlying issue, this
+Since a hardware/power problem is nearly always the underlying issue, this

 recovery attempt won't always succeed.
 You should be